G-Core/product-documentation/documentation/hosting/other-services/ssl-certificates/about-ssl-certificates.md

 ## Company Validated Certificate (OV)

 A company validated certificate is similar to a domain validated certificate; however, additional documentation must be provided to certify your company's identity.
 The biggest advantage of a WHOIS company validated SSL certificate is the way your site is displayed in a browser.
 More validation means more trust, and your visitors will have more confidence in the security of your site.

-We provide:

-- Thawte SSL Web Server

-This certificate is a company validated certificate and requires documents.
-It's issue process takes up to5 working days.